 If you start to find meaningfulness in most of the chores you do, they would seem much less tiring.
 Above everything, it will teach you to be patient even through unpleasant times and will help you gain mindfulness in daily life; help savour every moment.

 “Wherever you are…be there totally” – Eckhart Tolle.

 Whether you are doing the dishes, cleaning, doing laundry, or gardening – try to do so in a calm and quiet environment.
 Focus on your breathing; enjoy every little detail of what you are doing.
 Do not try to rush and finish.
 Instead, focus on relaxing and being mindful of your surroundings.

-7. Infuse cooking with love and mindfulness, along with the spices.
+15. Infuse cooking with love and mindfulness, along with the spices

-As surprising as it may sound, the kitchen is quite an interesting meditating space to practice mindfulness.
+As surprising as it may sound, the kitchen is quite an interesting meditating space to practice mindfulness in daily life.
 We do our kitchen chores just as we do otherwise, except, we relax and don’t rush it like always.

 Remember to infuse a lot of mindfulness and love in whatever you are cooking.
 Remember to not distract yourself with other things and focus solely on cooking and try to feel the joy and peace radiating around.

 Chewing gum boosts reaction time and accuracy rates along with enhancing ability to focus as proved by the study published in British journal of psychology.